ds5110/git-intro/setup.md

 Anyone should be able to run your code from the command line on some flavor of Linux.

-* if you're using a Mac, you're all set -- the built-in terminal is great and OSX is a flavor of Linux (my favorite)
+* If you're using a Mac, you're all set -- the built-in terminal is great and OSX is a flavor of Linux (my favorite)
-* if you're using microsoft windows, I recommend Windows Subsystem for Linux [WSL](#WSL)
+* If you're using microsoft windows, I recommend Windows Subsystem for Linux [(see below)](#WSL).
-* if you're using windows, it's important that you first install WSL and then proceed below using WSL, NOT windows!!
+* On windows, it's important that you install WSL first.
+Then proceed below using WSL, NOT windows!!

 ## 1. Install miniconda